 - Both parties wish to protect their professional careers

-Ultimately, a decision involving whether to execute a prenuptial agreement or postnuptial agreement must be made.
+Ultimately, a decision about whether to execute a marital agreement must be made.
 You should never feel pressured to sign a legal contract if you are not comfortable.

-When a prenuptial agreement or postnuptial agreement exists, the court must honor all enforceable terms.
-Prenuptial agreements are often used to avoid long court battles and clarify settlement terms ahead of time.
+When a marital agreement exists, the court must honor all enforceable terms.
+Prenups are often used to avoid lengthy court battles and clarify settlement terms ahead of time.

 Prenuptial agreements and postnuptial agreements commonly include provisions addressing:

 - Property Division.
 Most assets that you and/or your ex-spouse obtained throughout your marriage will be considered “marital property,” regardless of whose name is on the ownership papers.
 All marital property is subject to equitable distribution in a New York divorce, meaning a judge will decide how it will be equitably divided if the couple cannot agree on who gets what.
-A prenuptial agreement or postnuptial agreement can determine who will receive what property in the event of a divorce.
+A prenup or postnup can determine who will receive what property.

 - Business Interests.
 If one partner has business interests, appreciations in value that take place over the course of the marriage are considered marital property.
 The business interests themselves may be considered marital property if they were acquired during the marriage or if the interests commingled with other marital property.
-Prenuptial and postnuptial agreements can establish how these interests and any appreciation will be managed in a divorce.
+Prenuptial and postnuptial agreements can establish how these interests and any appreciation will be managed should the marriage end.

 - Spousal Support (Maintenance).
-A prenuptial agreement or postnuptial agreement can create a plan for spousal support.
+A prenup/postnup can create a plan for alimony.
 Keep in mind that this plan must be reasonable to the spouse in order to be enforceable.

 Other types of provisions can potentially be included in these agreements.
 They must be fair, clear, and not in violation of any local, state, or federal law.
 However, marital agreements cannot set any terms involving child support or child custody.